Skip to main content

 Degrees

 Amr ElSawy earned his BSEE from WVU in 1977.
-He continued his education at George Washington University, earning an MSEE and then an MBA from Georgetown University, the latter in 1998.
+He continued his education at George Washington University, earning both an MSEE and MBA, the latter in 1998.

-Prior to joining Noblis, Amr was senior vice president and general manager for MITRE's aviation and transportation security work program for the Federal Aviation Administration (FAA), the Transportation Security Administration (TSA), NASA and international customers.
+Amr is senior vice president and general manager for MITRE's aviation and transportation security work program for the Federal Aviation Administration (FAA), the Transportation Security Administration (TSA), NASA and international customers.
+He was appointed by the FAA Administrator to be a member of the FAA Research and Advisory Committee (REDAC) and was elected to the AIAA Board as Vice President for Standards in April 2005.

 Amr and his wife Claudia have two daughters, Sara and Natalie.
 Amr was born in Egypt.
-In 2003, he and his family endowed the Samy E.G. Elias Scholarship in Engineering, to honor a long-time family friend and WVU faculty member who is known as the father of the Personal Rapid Transit (PRT).
+In 2003, he and his family endowed the Samy E.G. Elias Scholarship in Engineering, to honor a long-time family friend and WVU faculty member who is known as the father of the PRT.